waldronlab/MultiAssayExperiment/vignettes/README.md

 ## seqinfo: 3 sequences from an unspecified genome; no seqlengths
 ```

-The following `data.frame` matches masterPheno sample to the `GRangesList`:
+The following `data.frame` matches pData sample to the `GRangesList`:

 ```r